-Relationship to USDOL Program Strategy: By helping to improve labor law compliance in Central America, the proposed project supports achievement of USDOL's GPRA goal (3.3b), "to improve living standards and conditions of work for workers in developing and transition countries."
+Pilot test for possible replication on a national basis an effective model for efficiently transitioning workers impacted by economic restructuring and other adjustments to in-demand occupations.
+Relationship to USDOL Program Strategy: By helping to improve labor law compliance and the efficient preparation and placement of workers for in-demand jobs in Morocco, the proposed project supports achievement of USDOL's GPRA goal (3.3b) to, "Improve living standards and conditions of work for workers in developing and transition countries."